christian-schw/spa-e-commerce-pokemon/README.md

 ### Backend - Development Process
-When it comes to the development of features, these are documented and prioritized in detail as user stories (using a template and Gherkin syntax) in the GitHub Kanban Board (see `Projects` tab in GitHub repository).<br>
+When it comes to the development of features, these are documented and prioritized in detail as user stories (using a template and Gherkin syntax) in the GitHub Kanban Board (see `Projects` tab in repository).<br>
 A new GitHub branch is created for each feature.<br>
 Tests are then developed according to the Test Driven Development approach, which must subsequently be fulfilled.<br>
 The development process will also be optimized with CI/CD in the future.<br>